AndrewKelton/md5Website/README.md

 -
-  Added an admin profile with admin capabilities in the website Admin responsibilities do not require you to login as admin yet You just need to navigate to /admin page.
+  Added an admin profile with admin capabilities in the website Admin responsibilities do not require you to login as admin yet

+  You just need to navigate to /admin page

+  Put all user defined functions into a file called functions.go So it is easier to call main

   Able to delete users in the database from the admin page and view database